kedro-org/kedro/docs/source/deployment/prefect.md

     way we avoid duplicate instantiations of the same node task.

     Args:
-        node: kedro node for which a prefect task is being created.
+        node: Kedro node for which a Prefect task is being created.
         tasks: dictionary mapping node names to a dictionary containing node tasks and parent node tasks.

-    Returns: prefect task for the passed node and task dictionary.
+    Returns: Prefect task for the passed node and task dictionary.

     """
     if tasks.get(node._unique_key) is not None: